UPS Guide — Why Switchover Speed Matters for Medical Devices & Electronics | ZiaVolt

 Which Brands Have the Fastest UPS?

-EcoFlow Delta Pro Ultra0ms (True Online UPS)★ Best✅ Yes
+EcoFlow Delta Pro Ultra0ms — True Online UPS★ Best in class✅ Yes — all devices

 Anker SOLIX F380020ms★ Excellent✅ Yes

-🔬 ZiaVolt testing note: The EcoFlow Delta Pro Ultra's 0ms True Online UPS means the station runs your devices from battery continuously while the grid charges it.
+🔬 ZiaVolt note: The EcoFlow Delta Pro Ultra's 0ms True Online UPS means the station runs your devices continuously from battery while the grid charges it.
 When the grid fails, there is literally zero interruption — no flicker, no reboot, no alarm reset.
-This is medical-grade protection.
+This is the only portable station that qualifies for ventilator and critical oxygen concentrator use without consulting your equipment supplier.

 🏥 Medical Devices — What You Need

-• Oxygen Concentrator: Needs under 20ms — alarms trigger on longer interruption
+• Oxygen Concentrator: Under 20ms — alarms trigger on longer

-• Ventilator: Requires 0-10ms — consult your equipment supplier
+• Ventilator: 0ms (True Online) — consult equipment supplier

-• Insulin Fridge: Fine with any UPS — cooling has inertia
+• Insulin Fridge: Any UPS — cooling has thermal inertia

-• Power Wheelchair: Fine with any UPS — charger has buffer
+• Power Wheelchair: Any UPS — charger has internal buffer

 💻 Electronics — What's Actually Fine

-• Desktop Computer: Needs under 20ms — longer = reboot
+• Desktop Computer: Under 20ms — longer causes reboot

-• Laptop: Fine with any — battery provides buffer
+• Laptop: Any — internal battery provides buffer

-• Router / Modem: Needs under 30ms — longer = restart
+• Router / Modem: Under 30ms — longer causes restart

-• TV / Soundbar: Fine with under 50ms — may flicker but not reset
+• TV / Soundbar: Under 50ms — may flicker, won't reset

-• Refrigerator: Fine with any — compressor has thermal mass
+• Refrigerator: Any — compressor has thermal mass

-• Lights / Fans: Fine with any — may flicker but not damage
+• Lights / Fans: Any — may flicker, no damage

 ⚠️ The Hidden Danger: "Pass-Through" Without UPS